lmrsantosUFF/ML/README.md

 <br><br>
 <b>Find in this repository:</b>

-<p>The final report on the experiment, with reseaches, analyses and conclusions:</p>
+- The final report on the experiment, with reseaches, analyses and conclusions:
-- \"FINAL REPORT - Leonardo Matsumoto.pdf"
+\"FINAL REPORT - Leonardo Matsumoto.pdf"

 - The images of running different algorithms on Weka and MOA:
 \"imagens Weka e MOA.pdf"